arangodb/docs/3.12/http/cluster.md

 and additionally computes a list of shard movements which the system suggests to lower the imbalance score.
-A variant of the `POST` API call can then take this (or another) suggestion and execute it in the backgroud.
-For convenience, we offer the `PUT` API call to do all at
+A variant of the `POST` API call can then take this (or another) suggestion and execute it in the background.
+For convenience, you can use the `PUT` API call to do all at
-once: compute the score, suggest moves and execute them right away.
+once: compute the score, suggest moves, and execute them right away.
-Since the execution can take some time, the `GET` API call will also tell how many of the moves are still outstanding.
+Since the execution can take some time, the `GET` API call also tells you how many of the moves are still outstanding.

 There are three types of moves: